netxms/netxms-doc/admin/sla.rst

 - $object - points to the object for which the check is executed
 - $node - points to the current node for which the check is executed.
 Will be null, if the object, for which the check is executed is not a node.
+- $service - the business service this check belongs to

 Business service prototype